Judge rejects NRA bid to dismiss or move lawsuit by New York attorney general | Law-Order

-A New York state judge on Thursday rejected the National Rifle Association's bid to dismiss, put on hold, or transfer a lawsuit by New York Attorney General Letitia James seeking its dissolution.
+A New York state judge on Thursday rejected the National Rifle Association's bid to dismiss or move a lawsuit by New York Attorney General Letitia James seeking its dissolution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)